Ferry Porsche: Return to Stuttgart

 Also by this agreement, junior Ferdinand Porsche would become the only dealer of Volkswagen for all Austria.

 In view of this new stabilized situation, junior Ferdinand Porsche decided to reestablish the headquarters of the Porsche at Stuttgart-Zuffenhausen.
 Though, the old original Porsche's facilities were occupied by American forces.
 Nonetheless, he rented some workshops then from the company Reutter (which was a constructor of bodies for automobiles).
-He brought most of his employees and opened on September 1949.
+He brought most of his employees and opened in September 1949.
 Their first work was the development of an engine which was called Carrera.

 In 1950, the production of the Porsche 356 resumed.
 Eventually, it was so successful that, despite being originally planned an annual production of 500, they had already produced 78,000 units by 1967.
-Ferdinand Porsche's motto was to produce automobiles which had to be reliable and of high-quality sports cars, of a high utilitarian value.Porsche's most recognized involvement in car races began at 24 Hours of Le Mans, on June 1951, when an improved version of the 356 debuted on this track and won in its category.
+Ferdinand Porsche's motto was to produce automobiles which had to be reliable and of high-quality sports cars, of a high utilitarian value.Porsche's most recognized involvement in car races began at 24 Hours of Le Mans, in June 1951, when an improved version of the 356 debuted on this track and won in its category.
 On successive years, Porsche's winning contribution to Le Mans is regarded as fundamental for the own existence of the circuit.
 Later, in 1959, Porsche won for first time an event of the World Sportscar Championship, at Targa Florio, while a Porsche 917 would achieve the first Le Mans win finally in 1970.